Manual

 Rotate vertically

-Tilts the dataset up or down.
-Hold the trigger and move the controller vertically, then release to set the angle.
+Rotates the active dataset vertically.
+Hold the trigger and move the controller up and down, then release to set the angle.

 Handle